 Coping with crying

-Babies cry to communicate, it is normal for babies to cry, if you are worried about your baby crying then you can speak to your GP, midwife or Health Visitor for advice and support.
-The role of a health visitor
+Babies cry to communicate, it is normal for babies to cry.
+If you are worried about your baby crying, then speak to your GP, midwife or Health Visitor for advice and support.
+Find out more about The role of a health visitor

-If you have any other concerns about your baby you can call 111.
-Always call 999 in an emergency.
+If you have any other concerns about your baby, phone 111.
+Always phone 999 in an emergency.

 ICON - Babies cry, you can cope